stiancor/beatme/README.md

 This is a project where I try to create a chess bot to beat myself at chess.

 I created this project for my own recreational purposes.
-All thought there are lots of interesting resources on this topic out on the internet, using ML and on chess programming in general, this is just a naive implementation for fun.
+All though there are lots of interesting resources on this topic out on the internet, using ML and on chess programming in general, this is just a naive implementation for fun.
 Eventually I might start adapting more sophisticated approaches, but for now it's just a fun project for myself.
-Feel free to make suggestions on the code, but no pull requests are accepted at this time :-)
+Feel free to make suggestions on the code :-)

-The project will probably be refactored many times, and is definitely not a go-to resource on how to create your own chess bot.
+The project will be refactored many times, and should definitely not be seen as a go-to resource on how to create your own chess bot.

 ## Tech